- Flexible schedule. Learn from anywhere. With online courses, you never need to come to campus. You can work from the comfort of your home.

 - Flexible curriculum – you choose your elective courses (with help from an advisor) in addition to the core courses.

 No matter your location, you can earn your online geography degree (MA) at Marshall.
 Family and work obligations?
 No problem and no need to show up in a classroom.
 Your academic advisor will be a Geography faculty member to help you meet all requirements and answer questions about the program.
 We work with you to customize your learning experience and help you graduate on your schedule.
+You’ll not find a more affordable, fully accredited program anywhere!

 This broad program offers physical and human geography, geospatial information systems, and geographical research to prepare you for a plethora of career fields such as Geographic Information Systems (GIS), Cartography, Environmental Science, Planning and Development, Business/Marketing Location, Natural Resource Management, and Geographic Education.